GenomicsAotearoa/hts_workshop_mpi/level3/06-assembly-choices.md

 ## Key considerations for optimising an assembly

-If you look through the manual of `SPAdes` you will see a **_lot_** of parameters which can be adjusted for try to optimise the final assembly.
+If you look through the manual of `SPAdes` you will see a **_lot_** of parameters which can be adjusted in order to optimise the final assembly.
 There are also a number of parameters to adjust the performance of `SPAdes` itself, to either speed up the job or to prevent it from overloading the server.
 Here we will discuss some of the key parameter choices which should be considered for each assembly.

 ```bash
 $ module load SPAdes/3.15.2-gimkl-2020a